SteeltoeOSS/Documentation/api/v3/configuration/cloud-foundry-provider.md

 ### Access Configuration Data as Options

-This section describes how to use two methods to configure configuration data:

-* <a href="#steeltoe-cloud-foundry-provider-using-the-configurecloudfoundryoptions-method">Using the ConfigureCloudFoundryOptions() Method</a>
-* <a href="#steeltoe-cloud-foundry-provider-using-the-configurecloudfoundryservice-method">Using the ConfigureCloudFoundryService() Method</a>

-<a name="">steeltoe-cloud-foundry-provider-using-the-configurecloudfoundryoptions-method</a>

 #### Using the ConfigureCloudFoundryOptions() Method

 Alternatively, instead of accessing the Cloud Foundry configuration data directly from the configuration, you can use the .NET [Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) framework together with [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).